Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 > Note: This project was built using the ROS Melodic distro, and Python 2.

-- The provided files require the following packages to be installed; run the following if the packages are not already present:
+- The provided files require the following packages.
+These commands have already been run in [Part 2](2_ros_tcp.md), but have been added again here for convenience.
+This step can be skipped if the packages are already installed.

    ```bash
    sudo apt-get update && sudo apt-get upgrade